Distributed Multi-User Secret Sharing

 {\bf Remark\,1.} Note that we always have SO $\geq 1$ in a DSSP to satisfy the correctness condition, as stated in Section\,\ref{sec:two}.
 In fact, \Tref{optimalso} implies that this lower bound is achievable under a weak secrecy condition.
 Hence, we refer to the proposed protocol in this section as the DSSP with optimal storage overhead.

 For certain parameters $m$ and $n$, the proposed protocol in this section is also a communication-optimal DSSP.
 This is summarized in the next Theorem.

 \begin{theorem} Let $m= {n\choose k}$ for some $k\leq n/2$ and the access structure $\sA$ be picked as the set of all $k$-subsets of $[n]$.
 Then the DSSP with optimal storage overhead is also communication-optimal.
 In other words, it simultaneously attains the optimal value for both the communication complexity and the storage overhead under the weak secrecy condition, specified in \eqref{sec-con}. \end{theorem}

 \begin{proof} Note that the DSSP with optimal SO is a T-DSSP, as defined in Definition \ref{tdss}.
 This is because a user $j$ downloads exactly one data symbol from each node in $A_j$ to reconstruct $s_j$.
 Also, $\sA$ is the collection of all $k$-subsets of $n$ and, in particular, the ones specified in \eq{cyclicset}.
 Then the conditions in \Tref{sec:four_main} is satisfied, which implies that the proposed protocol is also a communication-optimal DSSP. \end{proof}

-One interesting case of \Tref{sec:five_main} is when we want to serve the maximum possible number of users $m={n\choose \floor{\frac{n}{2}}}$ for a given $n$, as stated in Section \ref{sec:three}.
-In this case, we have a communication-efficient DSSP with optimal storage overhead that also serves the maximum possible number of users while providing weak secrecy, as specified in \eqref{sec-con}.
+An interesting case of \Tref{optimal} is when we want to serve the maximum possible number of users $m={n\choose \floor{\frac{n}{2}}}$ for a given $n$, as stated in Section\,\ref{sec:three}.
+In this case, we have a communication-optimal DSSP with optimal storage overhead that also serves the maximum possible number of users while providing weak secrecy, as specified in \eqref{sec-con}.

-{\bf Remark.} The construction complexity of the proposed protocol is dominated by calculating the inverse matrix $\bold{A}^{-1}$.
-The complexity of a straightforward Gaussian elimination method for inverting the matrix $\bold{A}$ is $O(k^3m^3)$.
-However, this needs to be done only once to construct the storing matrix $\bold{Z}$ and then it can be fixed for encoding purposes.
-A straightforward implementation of the encoding process $\cE$, specified in \eq{encoding}, results in a run-time complexity $O(m^2)$.

-In the next section, we propose an alternative method for constructing DSSPs with \emph{nearly optimal} storage overhead while the conditions on $m,n,q$, as stated in \Tref{sec:five_main}, are removed.
-This is shown to result in more efficient construction and encoding algorithms at the expense of \emph{negligible} increment in communication complexity and storage overhead.